ai4pm/TLGP_v0/README.md

 # Software Description

-Here are the software scripts implementing our machine learning methods for multi-ancestral clinico-genomic prediction of diseases and reproducing the results described in the manuscript.
+Here are the software scripts implementing our machine learning methods for multi-ancestral clinico-genomic prediction of diseases.

   ---------------------------------------------------------------------------------
   **Entity**    **Path/location**                      **Note**